LA BALEINE A CABOSSE - GLOBAL DESIGN

 Being a gastronomy expert, Comtesse du Barry is renowned for its large choice of local products and foie gras specialties.

-Christmas is that special time of year in which we give cards, letters and presents that we wrap.
+Christmas is that special time of the year in which we give cards, letters and presents that we wrap.

 Through the art of presenting gifts, we tell our loved ones how much they mean to us.
 Comtesse du Barry wished to develop a range of unforgettable Christmas boxes that would be up to this moment.